opf/openproject/docs/installation-and-operations/installation/docker/README.md

 Now as mentioned earlier you can simply use the manager node's endpoint in a reverse proxy setup and the load will be balanced among the nodes.
 But that will be a single point of failure if the manager node goes down.

-To make this more redunant you can use the load balancer directive in your proxy configuration.
+To make this more redundant you can use the load balancer directive in your proxy configuration.
 For instance for apache this could look like this:

 ```